ncsa/oa4mp/server-test/src/main/resources/flow-tests/long-term/lt-readme.txt

-Long term tests for test.cilogon.org
+Long term tests for a service

 This emulates the case
-of clients with long term active flows that get caught in an upgrade.
+of clients with long term active flows that e.g., get caught in an upgrade.

 Flows are started (with start.qdl) and their state is stashed.
 Then upgrade the server and run the resume.qdl command.
 If there are no errors, then